-This section is unscored, but you should treat every section as if it is scored since you can't know which is which.
-Guessing all the answers because you think the section doesn't matter will greatly affect your score and is advised against.
+This section is unscored, but you should treat every section as if it is scored since you can’t know which is which.
+Guessing all the answers because you think the section doesn’t matter will greatly affect your score and isn’t advisable.

-You'll have 35 minutes to write an essay to show your ability to make an argument based on facts and support the argument throughout the essay.
+You’ll have 35 minutes to write an essay to show your ability to make an argument based on facts and support your argument throughout the essay.

 This section is also unscored.
 Once the test is complete, a copy of it will be sent to the schools you’re applying to.
 One thing to note is that most schools don’t read the essay.
 Most don’t even bother looking at it.
 Although it might feel like a waste of time, you should still do your best on the writing portion to prove that you’re able to form and support an argument on the spot.
 What’s more, competitive law schools will often use this writing portion to determine which candidate to take between two similarly matched candidates.

 It’s important to know that while you should utilize your breaks to go to the restroom, get a drink of water, stretch your legs, etc., that you must be back in your seat before the 10-minutes is up.
 There may also be a security check after each break to ensure there aren’t any contraband items brought into the testing area.